A description of the incident: Please be as concise as possible and make sure to describe the patient's condition (i.e. alert, unresponsive, etc.)

 Information about the patient: Give the patient's age and gender, if known.

 Location of the incident: Please give a detailed location.
-If possible, have a bystander wait outside EMS to the scene.
+If possible, have a bystander wait outside for EMS to get to the scene.
 Remember when calling from a cell phone tell the dispatcher what county you are located in to make sure you have the correct 911 center.

 Answering the Dispatcher's Questions

-Remember to stay on the line until the dispatcher hangs up.
+Remember to stay on the line until the dispatcher tells you to hangs up.
 The dispatcher may need more information from you after dispatching EMS.
-Make sure you speak calmly and slowly so the dispatcher conveys the correct information to EMS
+Make sure you speak calmly and slowly so the dispatcher conveys the correct information to EMS.
+Follow the directions that the dispatcher tells you to do.

 While You Are Waiting for EMS to Arrive